Dec 5Family Days: Deck the Halls

 On a seasonal basis, Shelburne Museum seeks volunteers interested in gardening, carpentry, helping out with family programs and special events, and assisting with administrative and office tasks.

 Volunteers are integral to Shelburne Museum, and are offered great benefits, including free admission to the Museum with a Volunteer Badge, an annual recognition event, and more.

-Mail: Volunteer Manager, Shelburne Museum, PO Box 10, Shelburne, VT 05482
+Mail: Volunteer Coordinator, Shelburne Museum, P.O.
+Box 10, Shelburne, VT 05482